Manchester United's U.S. IPO seen being a tough sell

 Jefferies and Morgan Stanley declined comment.

-There are still a number of big banks helping to underwrite the deal, including JPMorgan Chase & Co. and Credit Suisse AG.
+There are still a number of big banks helping to underwrite the deal, including JPMorgan Chase & Co.
+(JPM.N) and Credit Suisse AG CSGN.VX.

 One concern among investors is that the team's cash balance - which it dips into to attract top players - stood at just 26 million pounds as of March 2012, down from 151 million pounds last June.
 The lack of plans for a dividend is another.